Picosecond Precision Heavy-Ion Detector for {\Lambda} Hypernuclei Lifetime Studies: Expected lifetime measurement performance: Monte-Carlo simulations

 Our goal is to separate the delayed (exponential) distribution from the prompt distribution, fit it and obtain the main value, which will correspond to the delayed events lifetime.
 The most straightforward way is to apply a cut for exponential fitting so that prompt Gaussian events will not significantly contaminate the delayed exponential distribution’s remainder after the cut.
 If we want to expect 1 or fewer prompt events for $t~>~t_{cut}$ then:

 where $\sigma$ is the detector time resolution and $\Phi^{-1}$ is the inverse of the standard normal cumulative distribution function (the quantile function).

 Figure~\ref{fig:toy_experiment_1000_1000} (left) illustrates an example result of simulated “toy” experiment (a superposition of prompt and delayed events) with $N_{delayed}=1000$ and an event ratio of $N_{prompt}/N_{delayed}=10^3$ and a detector resolution of $\sigma$=30~ps ($t_{cut}=4.7\cdot\sigma=142.6$~ps).
 The "true" lifetime was set at 200~ps.
 The distribution is fitted with an exponential curve in the range $t_{cut}<t<1000$~ps.
-Figure~\ref{fig:toy_experiment_1000_1000} (right) shows the distribution of lifetimes reconstructed from 1000 such “toy” experiments, yielding an uncertainty in the extracted lifetime of 10.7~ps.
-The same value for $N_{prompt}/N_{delayed}=10^5$ resulted in the expected uncertainty of 13.5~ps.
+Figure~\ref{fig:toy_experiment_1000_1000} (right) shows the distribution of lifetimes reconstructed from 1000 such “toy” experiments resulting in an extracted lifetime of $\tau=199.5$~ps and an expected uncertainty of $10.7$~ps.
+Using the same parameters and $N_{prompt}/N_{delayed} = 10^5$ yields an extracted lifetime of 200.5 ps and an expected uncertainty of 13.5 ps.